teachingaway/teachingaway.github.io/services.md

 ## <a href='/business-law/'>Business Law</a>

 We structure deals, raise capital and run mergers and acquisitions.
-We counsel clients on equity incentive plans that attract skilled employees in competitive fields.
+For startups, we help with formation, raising capital and exits.
+We help develop equity incentive plans that attract skilled employees in competitive fields.

 ## <a href='/patent-basics/'>Intellectual Property</a>

-We secure patents and trademarks in the US and abroad.
+We secure <a href='/patent-basics/'>patents</a> and <a href='/trademark-basics/'>trademarks</a> in the US and abroad.

-### <a href='/patent-basics/'>Patents</a>

-Our patent work includes cryptography, 3D printers, spacesuit components, and medical devices.
+<strong><a href='/patent-basics/'>Patents</a></strong> - Our patent work includes cryptography, 3D printers, mobile health, and spacesuit components.
+We also help secure *design patents* for products and user interface designs.

-### <a href='/trademark-basics/'>Trademarks</a>

-We help select powerful brands that engage customers, online and off.
+<strong><a href='/trademark-basics/'>Trademarks</a></strong> - We help select powerful brands that engage customers, online and off.
 We register trademarks in the United States and abroad, and help manage and enforce trademark portfolios.

 ## <a href='/litigation/'>Litigation</a>